spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/is-s3-bucket-integrated-for-all-needed-storages-of-files.md

 Any third-party file storage is supposed to be migrated to S3 bucket usage.
 Files under the git repository are not counting here.
 In case the project uses third-party storage e.g. FTP server, it’s usage has to be replaced with an S3 bucket.

-We expect to receive this information as part of the [prerequisites](/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/paas-assessment-prerequisites.html).
+You should be able to find this information in the prerequisites.

 ## Resources for assessment